Stair Calculator

 Rise + Run = 17 to 18 inches.

-Example: A 7-inch rise paired with an 11-inch run (7+11=18) is considered ideal.
-Steeper stairs (e.g., 8" rise + 9" run) may be code compliant in older structures but are often uncomfortable and steeper than modern standards.
+Example: A 7-inch rise paired with an 11-inch run (7+11=18) is considered ideal for residential stairs.
+Steeper stairs (e.g., 8" rise + 9" run) may be code compliant in older structures but are often uncomfortable and can be challenging for elderly users or those with mobility limitations.